-Fish, snails, turtles, oh my!
-Take the kiddos to Qian Hu Fish Farm, where entry is FREE and little ones can fish for their own guppies (longkang fishing!) to take home
+Take the kiddos to Qian Hu Fish Farm, where entry is FREE, there’s a fish spa and little ones can fish for their own guppies (longkang fishing!) to take home

 Click below to jump to:

-What to see at Qian Hu Fish Farm
+Guide to Qian Hu Fish Farm in Singapore

-Things to do at Qian Hu Fish Farm
+What to See at Qian Hu Fish Farm

 ‘Longkang’ is the Malay word for ‘drain’, referring to the well-loved pastime of catching fish along canals and streams in olden day Singapore.
 Qian Hu Fish Farm features a cluster of ponds and canals that allows kids to catch guppies with a little net and fish tank!
 The fish you catch are yours to keep at no extra charge.

-How much: $6/person for 30 minutes (although we noticed there wasn’t anyone keeping time, so you could really fish however long you want!).
+How much: $7/person for 30 minutes of longkang fishing.
 Price includes a net and plastic fish tank.

 Treat yourself to a little spa moment (albeit ticklish!) by soaking your feet in the Qian Hu Fish Spa!
 The Garra Rufa fish thrives on dead skin cells and will help to provide your tired feet with natural exfoliation with their painless nibbling.

 After a day of longkang fishing and discovering all that this fish farm in Singapore has to offer, you’ll be happy to know that there’s an on-site café at Qian Hu Fish Farm with snacks, steamed buns (pau) and other hot finger food, drinks and ice cream!

 As with most outdoor areas in Singapore, make sure you slap on the sunscreen and have some mosquito repellent handy when visiting Qian Hu Fish Farm.
 Dress comfortably too as it is an entirely open-air fish farm with almost no air conditioning.